paralysis symptoma and causes

 4. Paraplegia

-Complete vs. Incomplete Paraplegia
+Complete versus Incomplete Paraplegia

 5. Quadriplegia (Tetraplegia)

-Spinal Cord Injuries at Different Levels
+Spinal Cord Bruises at Various Locations

 6. Facial Paralysis

-Bell's Palsy and Other Causes
+Palsy of Bell and Other Reasons.

-Impact on Facial Expression and Communication
+Effects on Facial Expression and their Effect on Communication

 7. Functional Paralysis